MileHacker Logo

 Santa Barbara Botanic Garden

 Spanning 78 acres, this garden focuses exclusively on California native plants.
 Is characterized by diverse landscapes including a redwood grove, a desert garden, and a historic rock dam.
-A peaceful escape and educational experience.
+A peaceful escape and informative experience.

 Santa Barbara Zoo